Course Contact Information

 - Describe the requirements and limitations of bioinstrumentation in the clinical environment.

-- Function and interact cooperatively and efficiently as a team member in completing laboratory projects.
+- Function and interact cooperatively and efficiently as a team member in completing laboratory assignments.

 - Present laboratory data in a written format.